 Guess what item we all craved after two weeks in the jungle- peanut butter.
 Luckily they had plenty in the store.

-Pangkalanbun has a small hospital that houses baby orangutans that have been confiscated by the government from people who held them illegally.
+Pangkalanbun has a small hospital that houses baby orangutans that have been confiscated by the government from the people who held them illegally

 It is quite an experience to examine a group of inquisitive baby orangutans.
-Oh sure, its starts off OK, but that is just the calm before the storm…..
+Oh sure, they look so cute, but that is just the calm before the storm…..

 First thing you do is call in an assistant, to no avail of course……..